curiosity81/T-1000/README.md

 3. Energy for the device and control over the device are provided via the same usb-connection.

 ## Material
+0. Ubuntu 16.04.03 LTS
-1. raspberry pi zero
+1. Raspberry pi zero
-2. micro ssd card
+2. Micro sd card
-3. usb cable
+3. Usb cable
 4. 3D-printer (optional)

 ## Methods